'Fuseli; Or, A Vindication Of The Modern Prometheus,' is a

 what his pictures have thusly failed to communicate —the sensitivities of both Artist and Man.
 I have taken

-the liberty to print the constituents of this volume without omission from the original texts; and by so doing, I
+the liberty to print the constituents of these pages without omission from the original texts; yet I must

-revelations of this manuscript to be of the most vital necessity to bestow a just and lasting legacy for the Artist,
+manuscript to be of the most vital necessity to bestow a just and lasting legacy for the Artist, Fuseli, and the

 —I only ask that you judge me not more harshly than the he who I suppose to be for publishing this cruelty